 Editor’s note: Costco liquor prices and availability are subject to change.
 Some Costco locations do not sell or allow delivery of alcohol.

-Because Costco doesn’t have online listings for any alcohol it carries in-store, we’ve linked to Instacart, which delivers Costco alcohol online orders at an adjusted price.
+Since Costco doesn’t list its in-store alcohol online, we’ve linked to Instacart, which delivers Costco alcohol orders at an adjusted price.
 Prices listed here were current at the time of publishing based on Instacart listings in Los Angeles.

 You can get Costco alcohol delivered to your house via services like Instacart, Drizly, and Shipt if you live in the following states (or Washington D.C.): California, Florida, Hawaii, Idaho, Illinois, Massachusetts, Minnesota, Missouri, Nebraska, North Carolina, and Ohio.
 Keep in mind that you will have to show proof that you’re of legal drinking age and be present to accept the delivery.